 That’s what we’ll do.
 What we’ll also hope to do is use our letters page to further the story.
 If you’ve written about the subject then let us know and maybe we’ll link you up.
 We like you.
 You’re nice.
 It’s the others that scare us.

-So while new feature ideas will always be considered, it is likely that most will be rejected on grounds of space, budget, quality or the simple fact that if anyone sends me an email entitled ‘What is Wayne Rooney’s Best Position?’ so help me we will start lashing out at police horses.
+So while new feature ideas will always be considered, it is likely that most will be rejected on grounds of space, budget, quality or the simple fact that if anyone sends me an email entitled ‘What is Paul Pogba’s Best Position?’ so help me we will start lashing out at police horses.

 If you want to improve your chances of acceptance, have another read of our aims.
 We want interviews, we want first hand content, we want authority.
 We want to know that the writer is one of the best people available to write what they’re writing.
 We will not publish your article on Galatasaray simply because you did well with them on Football Manager.